renesas/ra-cmsis-dap-port/README.md

 The port provides a VCOM (virtual COM) port, allowing a UART to USB bridge link from the target device'a UART to the host PC via the CMSIS-DAP Probe.

 ### VID / PID
 The port is configured to use USB VID = 0x45B and PID = 0x201D.
-This is the Renesas VID and a PID reserved for this CMSIS-DAP port.
+This is the Renesas VID and PID reserved for this CMSIS-DAP port.

 ### LED Usage
 The port uses the LEDs fitted to the EK-RA4M2 as follows: